arthtyagi/Django-curated-resources/README.md

 Most importantly though, don't give up and eventually you will span over the whole Django framework and get really good at it, so just hang in there. 🪂

 ### Future Updates 🔮
+- **APR 28** : Going to be adding some documents redirecting to my upcoming Django Projects apart from DomeCode that I do for fun here.

 - Future updates would include a newer theme of the website in Bootstrap 😎 integrated with [DomeCode💻](https://arthtyagi.me/domecode)